trove-04/uttunga/README.md

 # uttunga

-This project is done my Trove company.
+This project is done by Trove company.